langgenius/dify-docs/en/advanced/datasets/maintain-dataset-via-api.md

 # Maintain Knowledge via API

 > Authentication, invocation method and application Service API remain consistent.
-The difference is that a knowledge API token can operate on all knowledge.
+The difference is that a knowledge API token can operate on all knowledge bases.

 ### Benefits of Using the Knowledge API
 * Sync your data systems to Dify knowledge to create powerful workflows.